Skip to Content

 The sanctuary of Saints Cyril and Methodius

-Lockhart is the perfect place for a late lunch on the second day of your Texas road trip.
-The town is famous as one of the best places to go for barbecue.
+Lockhart, famous for its barbecue, is the perfect place for a late lunch.
 Try Lockhart Chisholm Trail BBQ for pit-smoked barbecue sandwiches or head to Kreuz Market for their jalapeno cheddar sausage.
 If barbecue isn’t your preferred (don’t say that too loudly—Lockhart is the “barbecue capital of Texas”), check out delicious Market Street Café for their Monte Christo French toast sandwich or shrimp penne.

 After a bit of history and a lot of barbecue, we made our way to Jacob’s Well Natural Area, a park near Wimberley.
-The 81-acre site is a great place for birding (not our thing), geocaching, and hanging out with wildlife, but the real appeal is its swimming spot.
+The 81-acre site is a great place for birding, geocaching, and hanging out with wildlife, but the real appeal is its swimming spot.

 Jumping into Jacob’s Well